-Figure 4.
-Estimated abundances of Brown and Rainbow Trout by age group in the Pine Butte monitoring section.
-Dashed lines are the 20-year averages (2002-2022), and error bars are the 95% confidence intervals.
+Figure 6.
+The estimated abundances of Brown and Rainbow Trout by age group in the Pine Butte monitoring section.
+The dashed lines are the 20-year averages (2003-2023), and the error bars are the 95% confidence intervals.
 Note that the y-axis is not on the same scale.

-2) Juvenile Salmonid Presence-Absence Survey
+2) Juvenile Salmonid Presence Absence Survey